RolandasRazma/iLabyrinth/README.md

 iLabyrinth
 =========
-iOS game what still earns some money on AppStore :)
+iOS game that still earns some money on AppStore :)
 You can download it at http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=380886785&mt=8

-game written in Objective-C using Cocos2D-iphone
+game written in Objective-C using Cocos2D-iphone.
+There is 2 build targets - normal and lite versions.

 /iOS/
 ----------